McLean, Virginia: Geography

 McLean is located on the Capital Beltway (Interstate 495) in Northern Virginia, central McLean is 8 mi northwest of downtown Washington, D.C., and 9 mi northeast of Fairfax, the county seat.

 The community lies in the Piedmont upland on the west bank of the Potomac River.
 The river forms the community's northern and eastern borders, and a number of its smaller tributaries flow north and northeast through the CDP.
 From west to east, these include Bull Neck Run, Scott Run, Dead Run, Turkey Run, and Pimmit Run.

 According to the United States Census Bureau, the CDP has a total area of 24.88 sqmi of which 24.79 sqmi is land and 0.09 sqmi is water.

 As an inner suburb of Washington, D.C., McLean is a part of both the Washington Metropolitan Area and the larger Baltimore-Washington Metropolitan Area.
 The CDP includes the unincorporated communities of Langley, Lewinsville, and West McLean.
 It borders several other Washington suburbs including: Potomac and Cabin John, Maryland, to the north; Brookmont, Maryland, to the northeast; Arlington to the southeast; Falls Church to the south; Idylwood, Pimmit Hills, and Tysons to the southwest; Wolf Trap to the west; and Great Falls to the northwest.

 McLean has a humid climate (Cfa) and is in hardiness zone 7a.

 Demographics

-As of the 2020 census, there were 50,773 persons, 17,133 households, and 13,453 families residing in the CDP.
-The population density was 2047.5 PD/sqmi.
-There were 17,756 housing units at an average density of 716.3 /sqmi.
-The racial makeup of the CDP was 67.1% White, 20.8% Asian, 2.2% African American, 0.7% Native American, 3.6% from other races, and 8.1% from two or more races.
-Hispanics and Latinos of any race were 5.6% of the population.
+McLean was first listed as an unincorprated community in the 1950 U.S. census.
+The community did not appear in the 1960 U.S. census.
+It was listed as a census designated place in the 1980 U.S. census.